p2-inc/phasetwo-docs/blog/2026-04-27-new-keycloak-themes.md

 The default Keycloak email templates are plain text in a minimal HTML shell.
 They get the job done, but they don't reflect well on the product they're sending from.
 Our new email theme replaces that with a professional, fully branded layout—clean typography, your logo embedded directly in the message, a structured content area with appropriate padding and shadow, and a configurable footer.
 All coupled with an in-page preview experience.
 Emails from your realm will look like they came from a real product from day one.

 For realms created through the Phase Two Dashboard, this is now the default.
 No setup required.
+For the template-by-template detail, see [How to customize email templates in Keycloak](/blog/customizing-email-templates/).

 ![Email Theme](/blog/new-keycloak-themes/email-theme-configuration.png)